Understanding facial anatomy is an essential aspect of being a successful cosmetic injector.

 The Key to Successful Injecting

-Botox (botulinum toxin) injections are one of the most requested cosmetic procedures.
-7.2 million Botox treatments were administered last year, and this number continues to rise as cosmetic injections become more popular.
+Botox (botulinum toxin type A) injections are one of the most requested cosmetic procedures.
+Last year, the medical aesthetics industry saw over 7.2 million Botox patients.
+This number continues to rise as cosmetic injections become more popular.

 - Identify key facial muscles, including nerves and tissues as they relate to facial aesthetics.